“Getting Your Foot in the Door: Publishing in Literary Magazines” with Meg Eden Kuyatt

 All registrants will have access to the class recording for one month.

-Want to submit your work to magazines but don’t know how?
+Want to submit your work to journals and magazines but don’t know how?

-In this class, we’ll talk about what literary magazines are, what editors are looking for in submissions, have a “translation” exercise, tips on how to get the most out of a lit mag, tips for approaching writing a cover letter and contributor bio, as well as how to handle rejections.
+In this class, we’ll talk about what literary magazines are, what editors are looking for in submissions, tips on how to get the most out of a literary journal, tips for crafting a great a cover letter and contributor bio, as well as how to navigate the whole process from submission to acceptance (and how to handle rejections).
 The skills you learn in this session can easily apply to other publication realms, including writing to agents and editors of small book presses.
 All participants will receive a complimentary magazine of their choice.

 TAKE THIS CLASS IF